 Remember these hormones, don’t cause stress, they occur in response to stress, which initiates a cascade of physiological processes.

 Naturally, these hormone levels drop after the perceived threat has passed.
 When sleep deprivation is chronic, this sympathetic tone remains elevated which, in turn, can lead to further sleep deprivation.
-Unfortunately, it’s quite easy to fall into a perpetual sleep deprivation – high stress negative feedback loop, which can spiral out of control and may contribute to a plethora of health issues including obesity and metabolic syndrome.
+Unfortunately, it’s quite easy to fall into a perpetual sleep deprivation – high stress positive feedback loop, which can spiral out of control and may contribute to a plethora of health issues including obesity and metabolic syndrome.